 Each time we apply a transposition to g the cycle number increases by one or decreases by one.
-The cycle number of I is n.
+The cycle number of $\mathbf{I}$ is n.
 If you like you may think about a light switch.
 If the cycle number of g is odd, the light starts off.
 If the cycle number of g is even, the light starts on.
-If n (the cycle number of I) is odd the light ends off.
-If n is even, the light ends on.
+If g (the cycle number of g) is odd the light ends off.
+If g is even, the light ends on.
 For each transposition you see, flick the light switch once.